mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/02-Data-Access.md

-The way things stand now, the Table class is siphoning off our first row as the column headers no matter what:
+Currently, the default behavior is for the Table class to siphon off the first row of input data as the column headers :

     >> table = Table.new [[1, 2, 3], [4,5,6]]
     >> table.rows[0]